-- 1st tardy will result in a warning from teacher or staff. - Additional tardies will result in lunch detention assigned by staff and parent notified. - Excessive tardiness may result in removal from the class, additional consequences, and/or loss of credit.
+- 1st tardy will result in a warning from teacher or staff. - 2nd and 3rd tardy will result in a lunch detention as assigned by staff and parent notified. - Class period detention, a half-day In-School Suspension (ISS) or After School Detention (ASD) will occur after 4 or more tardies.
+Parent notified.

+• Excessive tardiness may result in removal from the class, additional consequences, and/or loss of credit.